krasamo/keycloak-typescript/docs/USAGE.md

 #### create(...): Promise<string>;

 Creates a new user with the given parameters and returns the user id of that new user.
+The last two paremeters are optional, and they are used to add a redirect uri to the verification email that will be sent to the new user (if the second to last parameter is set to true, and you have a mail server configured in your keycloak server).

+*Important Note*

+For the redirectURL to work, it must be one of the valid redirect URIs configured in your client inside Keycloak, otherwise Keycloak will reject it.
+You can use wildcards like https://myapp.com/* if needed.

 ```ts
 try{